dpaul73/alfred-myinstants/README.md

 - `irecent` - get 20 most recently played instants

 After you've used one of the above commands to get a list of instants you can do any of the following:
-- Enter: plays the selected instant
+- Enter/Click: plays the selected instant
-- Command+Enter: opens the selected instant page in browser (helpful to add to favorites, download, share and play sounds multiple times)
+- Command+Enter: opens the selected instant page in browser (helpful to add to favorites, download, share)
 - Shift: previews the selected instant page Quick Look
 - Command+C: copies the url to the selected instant page
 - Command+L: shows the selected instant name in large type